-CJ 321 Criminology
+CJ/SOC 321 Criminology

 This course examines the theories, causes and different responses to crime.
 It examines crime in the U.S. and other countries from juvenile to adult crime and differences between males and females in addition to what is even considered crime.
-Same as SOC 321.

-CJ 325 Special Topics in Criminal Justice
+CJ/SOC 325 Special Topics in Criminal Justice

 This class is designed to offer variable topics in the field of criminology or criminal justice.
 Topics will go in depth on a particular topic to expand knowledge and skill in this specific area.
 Further description will be given for individual topics.
 This class may be repeated with different topics.
-Same as SOC 325.